quic/aimet/Docs/install/install_docker.rst

 .. code-block:: bash

-    # Install an compatible version of pip (since the latest version is NOT compatible with our wheel packages)
+    # Install a compatible version of pip (since the latest version is NOT compatible with our wheel packages)
     python3 -m pip install pip==24.0

     # Install the wheel package